 Food Protection Program

-The Department of Health and Human Services provides licensure and annual inspections for all food service establishments within the City of Danbury including; restaurants, markets, caterers, private clubs, itinerant vendors, school cafeterias, group homes, day care centers, nursing homes, and temporary events.
-In addition, the Department reviews plans for proposed food service establishments.
-We offer re-inspections at the owner's request, if unsatisfied with the current rating.
+The Department of Health and Human Services in the City of Danbury is responsible for overseeing and regulating all food service establishments.
+This includes restaurants, markets, caterers, private clubs, itinerant vendors, school cafeterias, group homes, daycare centers, nursing homes, and temporary events.
+Additionally, the Department evaluates proposals for new food service establishments and offers re-inspections upon the owner's request if they are dissatisfied with their current rating.

 The Connecticut Assembly recently passed regulations to adopt the Food and Drug Administration (FDA) Model Food Code in the State of Connecticut.
 This new law began phasing in on July 1, 2017.
 With the passing of the recent regulations, the FDA Food Code is now effective in the State of Connecticut as of February 17, 2023.